ucfopen/Materia-Docs/_developers/wigt-package.md

 ## Screen Shots

 This folder should contain **three** screen shots (with thumbnails).
-These will be used on the widget about page.
+These will be used on the widget's "about" page.

 {% include figure.html
 	url="widget_detail.png"